Sepsis: Cause

 Patient of an intensive care unit of a German hospital (2015) with severe sepsis caused by a chain reaction of incidental negative events after a prior surgery of the abdomen.
 After an emergency surgery, he received antibiotics, parenteral nutrition, and pain killers via automated injection employing infusion pumps (background right).
 Hemodialysis via the machine on the left became necessary due to kidney malfunction and multiple organ dysfunction syndrome.
 After three months in the hospital, the patient recovered within a month and has since then fully recovered (as of 2023).

 Infections leading to sepsis are usually bacterial but may be fungal, parasitic, or viral.
 Gram-positive bacteria were the primary cause of sepsis before the introduction of antibiotics in the 1950s.
 After the introduction of antibiotics, gram-negative bacteria became the predominant cause of sepsis from the 1960s to the 1980s.
 After the 1980s, gram-positive bacteria, most commonly staphylococci, are thought to cause more than 50% of cases of sepsis.
 Other commonly implicated bacteria include Streptococcus pyogenes, Escherichia coli, Pseudomonas aeruginosa, and Klebsiella species.
 Fungal sepsis accounts for approximately 5% of severe sepsis and septic shock cases; the most common cause of fungal sepsis is an infection by Candida species of yeast, a frequent hospital-acquired infection.
 The most common causes for parasitic sepsis are Plasmodium (which leads to malaria), Schistosoma and Echinococcus.

 The most common sites of infection resulting in severe sepsis are the lungs, the abdomen, and the urinary tract.
-40–60% of infections causing sepsis originate in the lungs, 15–30% are abdominal infections, and 15–30% are bladder, kidney, skin or soft tissue infections.
-But the site of infection, as well as the causative infectious pathogen vary depending on geographic location and region.
+40–60% of infections causing sepsis originate in the lungs, 15–30% are abdominal infections, and 15–30% are bladder, kidney, skin, or soft tissue infections.
+But the site of infection, as well as the causative infectious pathogen, varies depending on geographic location and region.